 The 6-acre Ayers Preserve is accessed from Devil's Hopyard Road via a narrow finger of the property 0.25 miles south of Dolbia Hill Road, and 0.75 miles north of Route 82.
 Look for the small yellow sign on a tree at the entrance.
 A new trail was recently established.
 (Directly across from the Ayers Preserve The Nature Conservancy (TNC) holds an easement that abuts the TNC's Burnham Brook Preserve).

 This preserve is part of the Lyme Forest Block Important Bird Area.
-See "Six EHLT Preserves in Newly-Designated Important Bird Area" for more information.
+Read more about the Lyme Forest Block here.